qiuyue1993/Notes/ECCV2020/Reading list.md

 Result: Experiments on COCO, Visual Genome and NYU Depth v2 datasets demonstrate that the proposed approach yields truly encouraging and visually plausible results.

+## Linguistic Structure Guided Context Modeling for Referring Image Segmentation

+Previous problem: Multimodal context of the sentence is crucial to distinguish the referent from the background.
+Existing methods either insufficiently or redundantly model the multimodal context.

+Proposed method: To tackle this problem, we propose a “gatherpropagate-distribute” scheme to model multimodal context by crossmodal interaction and implement this scheme as a novel Linguistic Structure guided Context Modeling (LSCM) module.
+Our LSCM module builds a Dependency Parsing Tree suppressed Word Graph (DPT-WG) which guides all the words to include valid multimodal context of the sentence while excluding disturbing ones through three steps over the multimodal feature, i.e., gathering, constrained propagation and distributing.

+Results: Extensive experiments on four benchmarks demonstrate that our method outperforms all the previous state-of-the-arts.
+Extensive experiments on four benchmarks demonstrate that our method outperforms all the previous state-of-the-arts, i.e., UNC (+1.58%), UNC+ (+3.09%), G-Ref (+1.65%) and ReferIt (+2.44%).

+##